Facility management: History

 In 1986, the first professional FM organization was launched in the UK, as the Association of Facility Managers (AFM).

 Definitions and scope

-Facility management encompasses interdisciplinary business functions to balance the demand and supply of facilities and services.
-The term “facility” includes all tangible assets supporting an organization, such as real estate, buildings, infrastructure, HVAC systems, IT services, and more.
+The terms facility management and facilities management are often used interchangeably.

-In 2017, ISO 41011 defined FM as the "organizational function which integrates people, place and process within the built environment with the purpose of improving the quality of life of people and the productivity of the core business."
-The ISO definition was formally adopted by BIFM in August 2017.
-ISO 41001:2018 provided a management framework to implement these principles.
+ISO 41011:2024 defines facility management as an "organizational function which integrates people, place and process within the built environment with the purpose of improving the quality of life of people and the productivity of the core business."

+ISO/TR 41013:2017 provides additional context on the scope, key concepts and benefits of facility management and the use of ISO 41011 terminology.

+Professional guidance notes that organizations vary in what they include within the facilities function.
+In some cases, it includes real estate oversight or project work in addition to service delivery and workplace operations.

 Scope

 Facilities management is divided into two major categories: